For further current news, views and information on Syria and Iraq click HERE:

 President Bashar Assad, portrays himself as a loving family man, an urbane, gentle, sophisticated leader “loved” by his people.

 He is clearly nothing of the kind.
-The horrors detailed above can only happen systematically and repeatedly over a long period if authorised from above.
+The Assad war crimes evidence detailed above can only happen systematically and repeatedly over a long period if authorised from above.

 Not withstanding that this report has been commissioned by Qatar (a sworn enemy of Assad and sponsors of the armed Opposition against him) and that it publication has been timed to cause maximum impact at the Geneva conference – the responsibility for everything described above is Assad’s.